Clinical Trials: An overview

 - Name and address of the investigator carrying out the trial

-- Name, address and telephone number of everybody involved in the conception, design and carrying out of the clinical trial.
+- Name and address of anybody else involved in the conception, design and carrying out of the clinical trial.

 - Financing and insurance of the study